 A second option for graduates is to transfer to a four-year program in this field, including Delhi's B.T. in Construction Management.

 Nearly 100% of our graduates find jobs, although they may take different paths.
 Some are hired at large companies while others start their own businesses.
-Since carpentry jobs cannot be outsourced, the job market is steady and growing, both nationally and locally.
+Since residential construction jobs cannot be outsourced, the job market is steady and growing, both nationally and locally.
 Many of our current students are even hired in their field while they earn their degree.
 Here is what some of our recent grads are doing now:

 What will I study?

-The Carpentry program places an emphasis on the hand skills and techniques used in residential construction.
+The Residential Construction program places an emphasis on the hand skills and techniques used in residential construction.
 This program has a theoretical side as well, but the primary objective is to educate you to be a skilled craftsperson.
 You will have regular assignments on actual job sites where you will acquire real-life experience.
 For your second year, you can choose to concentrate in woodworking, masonry, or remodeling.

 |Connect with a